ReactFinland/future-frontend-site/README.md

 **Main features:**

 * Markdown processing - the project README you see here is processed through the system
-* Support for [Twind](https://twind.dev/) - Twind is a Tailwind-compatible styling approach
+* Support for [Tailwind CSS](https://tailwindcss.com/) through Gustwind's packaged Tailwind plugin
 * State management through [Sidewind](https://sidewind.js.org/) - Sidewind has been configured as a script to the project so you can use it to add state to your components
 * Basic components - I.e., `BaseLayout`, `SiteLink`, etc.